 worker.launch()

-Launches a new browser on this device.
+Launches a new browser on this worker.
+Used when listening for worker-connected events from the Client class.

 worker.launch(): Promise<Browser>